storybookjs/react-native/addons/addon-contexts/README.md

 **Storybook Addon Contexts** is an addon for driving your components under dynamic contexts in Storybook.

-## Why you need this?
+## 💡 Why you need this?

 Real world users expects your application being customizable, that is why often your components are **polymorphic**: they simply need to adapt themselves under different contextual environments.
 Imagine your components can speak Chinese, English, or even French, and they change their skin tone under dark or light theme.
 Yeah, you want to make sure a component look great in all scenario.

 A good practice to write maintainable components is separate the presentation and its business logic.
+Storybook is a great place for exercising the visualization and interaction of your components, which may depended on a context.
 Often enough, you will find it become very tedious to wrap each component deeply with its contextual environments before you can really write the main story.
 You even start to write extra components or factory functions just to make your life easier.
 How about changing the context of your story dynamically?!
 There were simply having no good way so you ended up writing stories like an accountant.

 That is why you need this.
 An elegant way to wrap your component stories and change their contextual environment directly and dynamically in Storybook UI!
 Kind of like a dependency injection, eh!
 The best bit is **you define it once then apply it everywhere**.

-## Features
+## ✅ Features

 1. Define a single global file for managing contextual environments (a.k.a. containers) for all of your stories declaratively.
 No more repetitive setups or noisy wrapping, making your stories more focused and readable.